kaivalya-tolbande/Terraform-modules/README.md

- - IAM
+IAM
-Usecase: Create an IAM user and attach IAM policy to access particular S3 bucke
+Usecase: Create an IAM user and attach IAM policy to access particular S3 bucket